-Here is your assignment: Ask the people in your family and neighborhood for advice on farming or other activities where human and non-human cooperation is important.
-Ask them to tell you their most important piece of advice and why it's important.
+Here is your assignment: Ask the people in your family and neighborhood about the folktales and teaching stories that they know.
+Ask them to tell you their favorite story.
 Write it down as best you can, or learn it well enough to tell it, and bring it into class.

-- 2. Give students a week or two to talk to people at home and find out about any advice family members have.
-When the students bring in stories, here are some activities to do with this advice: - Have students draw pictures to illustrate the advice, talk about the pictures in the class, and then take them home to show the people who told them the advice. - If students are able to write, have them write the advice in their own words, draw pictures to illustrate, and make simple books to give to the adults from whom they received the advice.
-(See next page for instructions on making a simple book.) - Invite some of the adults to come to the school to share their advice with the whole class.
+2. Give students a week or two to talk to people at home and find out about any stories family members have.
+When the students bring in stories, here are some activities to do with these stories:

+- Have students draw pictures to illustrate the stories, talk about the pictures in the class, and then take them home to show the people who told them the stories. - Have students write the stories in their own words, draw pictures to go with them, and make simple books to give to the adults from whom they received the stories.
+(See next page for instructions on making a simple book.) - Invite some of the adults to come to the school to share their stories with the whole class.